A Survey of Continual Reinforcement Learning: Biography Section

 \subsection{Definition}

 The term ``\textit{Continual Reinforcement Learning}'' can be broken down into two main components: ``\textit{continual}'' and ``\textit{reinforcement learning}''.
 While ``\textit{reinforcement learning}'' remains the core subject of study, the term ``\textit{continual}'' emphasizes the extension of traditional RL to a dynamic, multi-task framework, where agents continuously learn, adapt, and retain knowledge across various tasks.
+Recent discussions further revisit how to formalize ``continuality'' in RL, including the implicit assumptions behind task boundaries and non-stationarity abstractions and how these choices affect what should be counted as CRL \cite{elelimy2025rethinking}.